 U=U is based on a Consensus Statement that was drafted with global scientific experts to drive awareness about the largely unknown fact that people living with HIV on effective treatment do not sexually transmit HIV.
 The Consensus Statement is backed by multiple data sources, including clinical trials and real-world evidence.

 The latest clinical trial that affirms U=U followed 548 heterosexual and 340 gay male serodiscordant couples who had regular unprotected sex while the HIV-positive partner had an undetectable viral load.
 Despite over 58,000 anal and vaginal sex acts, no HIV transmissions occurred between the partners.
 The findings were shared during the 9th International AIDS Society (IAS) Conference on HIV Science in July 2017.

 To date, the Consensus Statement has been signed by over 400 organisations from 58 countries, including many leading HIV advocacy organisations like the Desmond Tutu HIV Foundation.
 In early September the Janssen Pharmaceutical Companies of Johnson & Johnson (J&J) signed the Consensus Statement, being the first company in the industry to do so.

-“Recognising the tremendous importance of this global movement to our community, we mobilised to understand U=U quickly, and after completing the appropriate diligence, including market research, we made the decision to sign the Consensus Statement,” said Janssen/J&J in a statement.
+“Recognising the tremendous importance of this global movement we mobilised quickly to sign the U=U consensus statement on 7th September 2017,” said Janssen/J&J in a statement.